- Travel and Places

 Watch For Late Payment Fees

-You may not realize it but unless you are conscientious about paying your credit card bills on time each month, you might be getting socked with late fees.
+You may not realize it, but unless you are conscientious about paying your credit card bills on time each month, you might be getting socked with late fees.
 And also, paying off your card in full each month prevents interest charges which can add up to a hefty sum.
 Even $29 per month from late fees will run you $348 for the year.
 A hefty sum like that would be better put toward your dream vacation rather than given to a credit card company.

 Without realizing it, many people spend a large part of their paycheck each week on entertainment.
 Do you eat out every week?
 Go to the movies?
 Go to concerts or pay a cover charge somewhere on weekends?
 This money is runaway money that if corralled correctly can be put toward your dream vacation.
-Instead of eating out, picnics can be prepared and eaten at a park and the money saved put toward your vacation goals.
-If you love eating out, even just staying home one Friday night a month will save $40 to $100 per month, depending on where you like to eat and how expensive it is.Putting that extra $40 dollars per month in your vacation account instead will save you $480 to $1,200 that you can put in your vacation account instead.
-Just make sure that if you do decide to forgo a meal out like this, that you take the money you would have spent and put it in your vacation account instead of using it for something else.
+Instead of eating out, picnics can be prepared and eaten at a park, and the money saved put toward your vacation goals.
+If you love eating out, even just staying home one Friday night a month will save $40 to $100 per month, depending on where you like to eat and how expensive it is.Putting that extra $40 per month in your vacation account instead will save you $480 to $1,200 that you can put in your vacation account instead.
+Just make sure that if you do decide to forgo a meal out like this, that you take the money, you would have spent and put it in your vacation account instead of using it for something else.

-Instead of paying expensive prices for movie tickets, rent DVDs from Red Box for $1.29 a night and save.
-Popcorn and soda can be purchased much less expensively with coupons and sales and you can still have an enjoyable night at the movies.
+Instead of paying high prices for movie tickets, rent DVDs from Red Box for $1.29 a night and save.
+Popcorn and soda can be purchased much less expensively with coupons and sales, and you can still have an enjoyable night at the movies.
 If getting out of the house is the desired effect, find hobbies to do that don't cost money such as hiking or ice skating on a pond in the Winter.